- Nailing approach

 Determination of the entry point

-Note that IM nails for A-type proximal femur fractures enter through the greater trochanter and not the trochanteric fossa.
+Note that most IM nails designed for trochanteric fractures enter through the greater trochanter and not the trochanteric fossa.

 The precise entry point in the greater trochanter depends upon the design of the nail.
 The surgeon must be familiar with the selected implant system.